ot4i/ace-maven-plugin/README.md

-** this Readme is under construction **
+**THIS README IS UNDER CONSTRUCTION**

 # About
 This plugin can be used to build IBM App Connect Enterprise projects.
 Result is typically a bar file which can be deployed to an IBM Integration Server.
 The project itself can be build based on 'mqsicreatebar' or 'ibmint'.
 Details see the section "How to use the plugin".
-The current version of the plugin was tested with IBM App Connect 12.0.6.
+The current version of the plugin was tested with IBM App Connect Enterprise 12.0.6.
-*Important*: the code is provided in 'good faith' and AS-IS.
+**Important**: the code is provided in 'good faith' and AS-IS.
 There is no warranty or further service implied or committed.
 Any supplied sample code is not supported via IBM product service channels.
 Feel free to fork the code and do your own adjustments.
 Of course contributions are always welcome (e.g. via merge requests).